 The Interview Committee collaboratively creates engaging questions that allow children and their families to express various aspects of their lives, ranging from their favorite hobbies to their opinions about systemic health disparities.
 The goal of this team is to hear and understand individuals’ experiences while identifying structural barriers and collecting public health information for our advocacy and writing committees.
 Members of our interview team are generally comfortable around a camera and are highly sensitive to the apprehension and discomfort that families might experience before and after surgical procedures.
 Due to the COVID-19 pandemic, phone interviews will be the new method of communication between families and SOS.

 The Media Activism Committee is composed of both visual and writing components.
 It is entrusted with presenting people’s stories through anecdotal, informative, and educational writing pieces as well as creating informative visuals.
 This can include information about a disability, opinions on obstacles in healthcare, and more.
 Members work closely with the Interview Committee in order to successfully establish narratives about the lived experiences of the individual and their family that are true to their perspectives and values.
-Due to the COVID-19 pandemic, the Media Activism Committee is developing a podcast that will feature topics in medicine that showcase the importance of access and inclusivity of marginalized people.
+Due to the COVID-19 pandemic, the Media Activism Committee developed a podcast that features topics in medicine that showcase the importance of access and inclusivity of marginalized people.

 The Advocacy Committee is designed to offer increased access and accommodation to people who are often overlooked in our systems.
 The team is responsible for connecting patients with the appropriate resources to address inequities identified during the interviews.
 In order to accomplish this task, members research and contact partnering organizations to maintain a geographical resource database that includes mental health referral centers, housing accommodations, legal services, and health resources.
 Due to the COVID-19 pandemic, the advocacy committee will shift to researching local policies that address domestic health inequities in an effort to inspire systematic change and organizing virtual events to raise awareness.